View Our Monthly Newsletter

 In contrast, the 10:30 am service offers a more casual atmosphere, with a diverse selection of worship songs and hymns.
 This service is live-streamed on our Facebook page each week, and pastors do not wear their traditional vestments during this time.

 From June to August, we hold a single service at 9 am.
 Additionally, we invite you to our evening worship service each Wednesday at 6 pm, available year-round.
+Please note that Holiday Worship Hours may vary.
+Please check our calendar for information about our holiday worship hours.

 Visit our Facebook Page